Iowa’s Citizen Foster Care Review Boards (ICFCRB or FCRB) provide independent third-party citizen review of cases in the foster care system.

 Training

-The FCRB time commitment consists of one daytime meeting per month or every other month and time spent reading case files in preparation for the meeting day.
+The FCRB time commitment consists of one daytime meeting per month and time spent reading case files in preparation for the meeting day.

 Apply to Volunteer